 Franchises have become the prevailing career path for many service members.
 And because so many franchises today offer veteran incentives, the transition becomes easier once veterans return home and have the opportunity to invest.

-By opting for a business model with an existing framework and market share, veterans can enjoy the benefits of a supported brand without sacrificing any commitment.
+By opting for a business model with an existing framework and market share, veterans can enjoy the benefits of a supported brand without sacrificing commitment.

-What To Consider Before Franchising
+What to Consider Before Franchising